JesperRusbjerg/trianglefun/README.md

 1) It is currently fully operational with the deployed backend and accessible on: http://138.68.69.204:4200/
 2) cd into the triangleFrontend folder and run "ng serve" - You must have npm and angular installed to do the second option
 3) A Dockerfile has been created for the deployment, simply cd into the folder and build the image.
-Port which is exposed is: 80
+Port which is exposed is: 80.
+If you choose this option please read the docker description at the bottom of the document.

 ## Backend
 - Rest API built in Java Spring Boot